OpenCloudOS/LiKeX/README.md

 The overall architecture of kvm will not change.
 First, the preliminary kvm interface (vm, vcpu) is implemented, so that a specified Guest App can be run in non-root mode under intel x86.
 Next, the mmu part of kvm will be gradually improved; finally, the effect of running with RustVmm will be achieved.

+Keep the kvm api unchanged (but some kvm apis may not support it), but the specific implementation may not be completely consistent.

 ## code path

 https://github.com/OpenCloudOS/linux
 This is from 'Rust-for-linux' which provide basic rust library for supporting linux kernel.